How To Build An Amazing Men’s Wardrobe from Thrift Shops!

 The Best Season to Thrift Shop Online

 While you can find second-hand clothing online for all seasons at any time of the year, prices do fluctuate seasonally.
-I have found the best season for online thrift-shopping for menswear to be late spring and through the summer.
-This is the slowest season for menswear sales.
-As a result, online vendors generally set lower prices to move inventory during those months.
-As demand starts to rise in the fall for clothing, so do prices, which remain high through the holiday season and early spring.
-I do most of my second-hand clothing purchases for all seasons in the summer when the best deals are available.
+I have found the best season for online thrift-shopping for menswear to be in January just after the holidays and in the summer months.
+These are the slowest seasons for menswear sales.
+As a result, online vendors generally set lower prices to move inventory during those periods.
+As demand starts to rise in the fall for clothing, so do prices, which remain high through the holiday season.
+I do most of my second-hand clothing purchases for all seasons in the summer when prices are generally lower.

 I hope this will help you to get started on your way to becoming an unabashed, skillful and discerning menswear thrift shopper.
 With this skill, you may be able to eliminate clothing purchases as a major household expense, especially if you learn how to do your own alterations!
 Enjoy the style… enjoy the savings!